Google Ads Account Suspension Overview April 2026 — Financial Services Page Rewrite, Recovery Workflow & Merchant Pickup Disclosure Addendum

 Merchant Center Pickup Disclosure Rule

-The Merchant Center rule effective April 28, 2026 requires merchants advertising in-store pickup products in UK, Switzerland, and EEA jurisdictions to specify pickup costs and minimum order values in product feed data.
+The Merchant Center rule, announced April 28, 2026 and mandatory from September 30, 2026, requires merchants advertising in-store pickup products in UK, Switzerland, and EEA jurisdictions to specify pickup costs and minimum order values in product feed data.

 Disclosure Components